 What do I need to know if selling a leasehold property in Worthing?

 The conveyancing process for a leasehold flat or house is quite a lot more protracted compared to a freehold house.

 Leasehold complexity involves additional legal work on the part of conveyancing solicitors in Worthing, and this could include sourcing the latest service charge and ground rent statement, through to a copy of the lease.

 In order to resolve any leasehold delays faster, It is recommended that the seller instruct a solicitor as soon as the property is marketed, if not before,.

 I am remortgaging a property in Worthing - do I need a solicitor?

 Yes you will need a solicitor to handle the legal side of the remortgage.

 The Bank of England base rate is currently 0.75% (Feb 2019).
 A proactive conveyancing solicitor in Worthing will complete the conveyancing process quickly and get you into your new rate.

-Our property solicitors are on the panel for all major lenders, so whether you are you are switching to a 100% mortgage with the Bank of Scotland or to a two-year discount with the Hinckley and Rugby Building Society, our remortgage specialists can help.
+Property solicitors on the panel for all major lenders - so whether you are you are switching to a 100% mortgage with the Bank of Scotland or to a two-year discount with the Hinckley and Rugby Building Society, our remortgage specialists can help.